Art forgery

-To excel in this type of forgery, the forger must pass themselves off as incredibly trustworthy and charismatic in order to recruit the necessary middlemen such as art dealers, sellers, experts, etc. as the forger will rarely deal in person.
-Forgers are often proficient in the current methods of art forgery authentication in order to reverse-engineer their work to cover up any potential mistakes that could get them caught.
+Art forgers must pass themselves off as trustworthy and charismatic to recruit the necessary middlemen such as art dealers, sellers, experts, etc. as the forger will rarely deal in person.
+Forgers are often proficient in the current methods of art forgery authentication to reverse-engineer their work to cover up any potential mistakes that could get them caught.

 Since the 1950s and 1960s there has been a growing demand for indigenous art.
 Many people began creating and selling faked busts, ceremonial masks, carvings, and sculptures to prestigious institutions such as the British Museum.
 Some artists even went as far as to create artifacts from cultures of which very little information is known, like Moabite, a Semitic culture that was alluded to in the Old Testament.
-In the 19th century, an icon painter from Jerusalem began to create clay figures with mysterious inscriptions and sold them to the Altes Museum in Berlin after giving them this false origin.